Gnefil/Blog/source/_posts/en/Automated-Deployment-to-AWS-through-Github-Actions.md

 deployed_folder
 ```

 > Of course, this is not a correct solution to the replacement problem, as it won't remove any old files that you have removed in the most recent pushes.
 Another "broken" solution (like this one) is to remove the whole production folder and add it again, in each deployment.
-However, this will suppose an impaired web service for the duration of the deployment.
+However, this will derive an impaired web service for the duration of the deployment.
 More advanced and complete techniques would be to `rm` the differences between the two folders.
 Or to use two alternate folder locations, and while one is being deployed, run the other one in operation.

 And... we are done!
 Now you have a simple workflow that automatically pushes your code to `~/deployed_folder` whenever you make a git push to the main branch!
 This is the resulting code.